 I have been married for 49 years and have two grown daughters and two teenage grandchildren who I enjoy spending time with when I’m not involved with NAMI.
 I find great satisfaction and inspiration working with the thousands of individuals and family members who have benefitted from NAMI of the last 20 years.

-Director, Community Education, Outreach, Training, Grants
+Community Education, Outreach, & Training coordinator

 I'm the special event coordinator for the agency, including the NAMIWalks Rochester, The Jessica Henderson Memorial Event, and other smaller fundraising events.
 Additionally, I'm an Ending the Silence educator and In Our Own Voice presenter.
 I came to work for NAMI a couple years ago during the first year of my recovery of bipolar disorder.
 I'd volunteered for the agency for years prior with the walk, and when the opportunity to run the walk came up, I was thrilled at the opportunity!
 Working for NAMI is my opportunity to spread the word of the incredible work done there, in addition to raising funds to support it.
 Being trained to lead Ending the Silence and work with the young people has been a life-changing experience for me, and an honor to help them understand mental health, suicide prevention and how to get help.

 When I'm not talking mental health, I love being a doggie mama, foodie, writer, athlete and explorer.
 My family and friends are integral to my life, and I love spending time with them as much as possible.